ajmeyghani/angular2-intro-book/manuscript/chapter2-angular-basics.md

 - On line 1 we are importing the `component` meta data (annotation) and the `onInit` interface.
 - On line 2 we are loading the `bootstrap` method that bootstraps the app given a component.
-- On line 4, we are defining a component using the `component` annotation.
+- On line 4, we are defining a component using the `component` decorator.
 The `@component` is technically a class decorator because it precedes the `HelloAngular` class definition.
 - On line 5, we are telling angular to look out for the `app` tag.
 So when Angular looks at the html and comes across the `<app></app>` tag, it is going to load the template (on line 6) and instantiates the class for it (defined on line 9).
 - On line 9, we are defining a class called `HelloAngular` that defines the logic of the component.
 And for fun, we are implementing the `OnInit` interface to log something to the console when the component is ready with its data.
 We will learn more about the lifeCycle hooks later.
 - Last but not least, we call the `bootstrap` method with the `HelloAngular` class as the first argument to bootstrap the app with the `HelloAngular` component.